Police Service Administration (Discipline Reform) and Other Legislation Amendment Bill 2019

 11.59 amMr McARDLESupports

-Supported the bill as restoring public confidence in the police discipline system, drawing parallels to the Fitzgerald inquiry and emphasising the importance of efficient and effective complaint resolution for both officers and complainants.
+Supported the bill as necessary to restore public confidence in the police discipline system.
+Reflected on lessons from the Fitzgerald inquiry and the need for ongoing review of police accountability.

 12.06 pmMr LASTSupports

-Unfortunately, we lost a lot of good police officers because of those delays in finalising police investigations and police complaints.
-I certainly welcome the changes in this long overdue disciplinary reform.2019-10-17View Hansard
+Unfortunately, we lost a lot of good police officers because of those delays in finalising police investigations and police complaints.2019-10-17View Hansard

 In Detail17 Oct 2019View Hansard